Skip to main content

 12. PDK Registry: GUI for registering and switching PDKs without editing configuration files manually.

-13. AI Terminal: Natural-language design modification through Claude (Anthropic) and Gemini (Google) AI backends; API keys are stored in encrypted form.
+13. AI Terminal: Natural-language design modification through Claude (Anthropic), Gemini (Google), Mistral AI backends and experimental support for AWS Bedrock; API keys are stored in encrypted form.

 14. Integrated Python Console: Full Python REPL in the main window for automation and scripting against Revolution EDA's internal APIs.